ledcoyote/ledcoyote.github.io/_posts/2025-01-17-work-automation-accountability-ai-1.md

 The above discussions of discretion involved that which takes place _within_ a value stream processing step and contributes to the performance of the processing step.
 We'll call this "work discretion."
-In contrast, we call the ability to perform a non-automatable processing step to specification and within tolerances "work performance."
+In contrast, we call the ability to perform an automatable processing step to specification and within tolerances "work performance."
 One effect of work discretion is to add variability necessary for the value stream to remain robust in the face of an uncertain world.